nspcast/htotw/content/posts/2013-08-23-episode-33-thank-god-for-an-act-of-god-with-rebecca-vitsmun.md

 ---
-title: Episode 33 – Thank God for an “act of God”? with Rebecca Vitsmun
+title: AN 33 – Thank God for an “act of God”? with Rebecca Vitsmun
 author: Dustin
 type: post
 date: 2013-08-23T21:54:51+00:00